 Speakers: Lorena Correia, Yaohua Feng

-Get the Dish!: Extending Extension’s Educational Reach
+Get the Dish!
+Extending Extension’s Educational Reach

 Get the Dish! increases Extension’s ability to reach and educate new and returning clientele with home food preparation topics encompassing health, nutrition, and food safety using valid, research-based content.